 The System maintains a member deposit fund, which is used to accumulate contributions made by plan members and related accrued interest.
-As detailed in the Plan Document, the fund is legally required to distribute individual employee contributions and related interest upon request by a terminated plan member.
-The balance in the member deposit fund at June 30, 2016 and 2015 was \$33,863,938 and \$33,786,514, respectively.
+As detailed in City ordinance, the fund is legally required to distribute individual employee contributions and related interest upon request by a terminated plan member.
+The balance in the member deposit fund at June 30, 2017 and 2016 was \$34,090,592 and \$33,863,938, respectively.